-- $\cdot$ Using iDRAC interfaces such as iDRAC web interface, RACADM, Redfish or WSMan. - · Pressing <Ctrl+R> while restarting the server and selecting the required controller. - NOTE: If the physical drives connected to a PERC controller are in non-RAID mode, the size of the disk displayed in the iDRAC interfaces, such as iDRAC GUI, RACADM, Redfish and WSMan, may be slightly less than the actual size of the disk.
-However, you can use the full capacity of the disk to deploy operating systems. - NOTE: Hot plugged disks in PERC H330 are always in non-RAID mode.
-In other RAID controllers, they are always in RAID mode.
+- Using iDRAC interfaces such as iDRAC web interface, RACADM, Redfish or WSMan. - Pressing <Ctrl+R> while restarting the server and selecting the required controller. - NOTE: If the physical drives connected to a PERC controller are in non-RAID mode, the size of the disk displayed in the iDRAC interfaces, such as iDRAC GUI, RACADM, Redfish and WSMan, may be slightly less than the actual size of the disk.
+However, you can use the full capacity of the disk to deploy operating systems.

+- Hot plugged disks in PERC H330 are always in non-RAID mode.
+In other RAID controllers, they are always in RAID mode. - Hot plugged disks in PERC 11 are either ready or EPD-PT depending on the current auto configure behavior setting.